taufik-nurrohman/markdown/README.md

 I am against the task list feature because it promotes bad practices to abuse the form input element.
 Although from the presentation side it displays a check box interface correctly, I still believe that input elements should ideally be used inside a form element.
-There are several symbols that are more suitable, and even they are easier to read from the Markdown source, which means that this feature can actually be made using the existing list feature.
+There are several Unicode symbols that are more suitable and easier to read from the Markdown source, which means that this feature can actually be made using the existing list feature.

 In case you need it, or don’t want to update your existing task list syntax in your Markdown files, here’s the hack: